The Tolerance Induction Program® (TIP)

 What's Next?

 Remission is the final TIP phase.
-This is when your child reaches food freedom!
-Once you have reached Remission, your child can eat like a non-allergic person.
-We do require annual visits and diagnostic testing so we can continue to monitor your child's system and adjust their maintenance plan as needed.
+This is when you reach Food Freedom!
+Once you have reached Remission, you can eat like a non-allergic person.
+We do require annual visits and diagnostic testing so we can continue to monitor your system and adjust your maintenance plan as needed.

 Annual Remission Visits

-Like all other medical conditions, it is important to have annual checkups to ensure that your child's tolerance levels are on the right track.
-These visits ensure that all of your hard work, time, and investment into food freedom lasts a lifetime.
-If consuming your child's prior allergen weekly is going well, there is a good chance we can space out your dose intervals to every two weeks and beyond once their body is ready.
+Like all other medical conditions, it is important to have annual checkups to ensure that your tolerance levels are on the right track.
+These visits ensure that all of your hard work, time, and investment into Food Freedom lasts a lifetime.
+If consuming your prior allergen weekly is going well, there is a good chance we can space out your dose intervals to every two weeks and beyond once your body is ready.

-Once in Remission, it is still important for your child to continue consuming their dosing/allergens, since we want them to maintain their state of immune unresponsiveness.
+Once in Remission, it is still important for you to continue consuming your dosing/allergens, since we want you to maintain your state of immune unresponsiveness.

 Lifelong Remission